 How Sea Launch works: Look mom, no hands!

 Upon arriving to the right spot in the ocean, the rocket would be transferred from the command ship to the platform in horizontal position with the help of a special ramp.
 Then, it would be lifted to the upper deck of the platform into a special hangar.
-After the command ship moved to a safe distance from the platform and all personnel evacuated from the facility, remotely controlled mechanisms would bring the rocket to the launch pad, erect it into vertical position and attach all umbilical connectors.
+After the command ship had moved to a safe distance from the platform and all personnel been evacuated from the facility, remotely controlled mechanisms would bring the rocket to the launch pad, erect it into vertical position and attach all umbilical connectors.
 Fully automated systems would then fuel the rocket, conduct final checks, maintain necessary climate control and, ultimately, launch the vehicle.
 In case of a scrub, the process could be conducted in reverse, still without direct human involvement.

 The Zenit rocket would blast off, and, in most missions, would head East along the Equator.
 With mission accomplished, both vessels would then return to the home port of Long Beach, California, for servicing and preparation for the next launch.

-Challenges of the project
+Challenges before the project

 To complicate matters further, the work on Sea Launch coincided with the merger of Boeing and McDonnell Douglas in 1996.
 In the wake of this consolidation, Boeing found itself responsible for America's workhorse rockets in the Delta family.
 As a result, Boeing would essentially compete against itself, when it worked to win new customers for Sea Launch.

 Within the Russian rocket industry, the attitude toward Sea Launch was not unanimous either.
-A critical role in the project had to be delegated to Moscow-based KBTM, which developed sophisticated ground hardware for the Zenit rocket.
+A critical role in the project had to be delegated to KBTM, which developed sophisticated ground hardware for the Zenit rocket.
 However, the management of the company had mixed feelings about Sea Launch.

 Until the very completion of the project in 1999, RKK Energia struggled to arrange the use of military-controlled ground tracking stations on the Russian territory, on which Mission Control in Korolev had to rely upon in monitoring orbital mission of the Block DM upper stage.